CircleCI-Public/CircleCI-Env-Inspector/README.md

 ]
 ```

-# F.A.Q.
+## F.A.Q.

-## Q: Will this tool return the values of my secrets?
+### Q: Will this tool return the values of my secrets?

 A: **No.** This tool will only return the names of the secrets and as much information as can be provided by the CircleCI APIs.
 CircleCI _does not_ return the values of secrets through their APIs.
 The information from this tool is for auditing and key rotation purposes.

+### Q: What are these 404 and 403 errors I'm seeing?

+A: When running this tool with your personal access token, it will probe all accounts and projects within that you _currently_ have an affiliation with.
+The errors are likely expected and inform you that you may not have access in the case of a 403, or that the project or account no longer exists in the case of a 404.
+If you are seeing a 403 error, it may still be possible that you had access to the project at one point in the past.

+This tool is useful for auditing your personal access.
+To fully audit an organization, you will need to use an org admin account's token.

-## Q: Can I request a feature?
+### Q: Can I request a feature?

 A: **Yes.** Please open an issue or PR!